jinosh05/YoutubeGO/README.md

 - **Profile Management**
   Save your name, profile picture, download paths, and social media links.
 Profiles can be updated directly in the app.

+- **Profile Import/Export**
+  Easily export your profile, settings, history, and profile picture as a single ZIP file, and import them back into the app on any device.
+Great for backup, migration, or restoring your preferences.

 - **Drag & Drop Interface**
   Add download URLs by dragging them into the app.